 My Fiat Ducato which has the “light” chassis now has a GVM of 4000kg, and the rear axle rating has increased from 2000 to 2240kg with the fitting of an approved supplementary air-assisted suspension kit to the existing mechanical suspension, from VB Air Suspension.

 The benefits with using our approved air kit are, greater loading allowance on the rear axle, as well as better handling and ride performance through the full weight range from unladen up to fully laden weight.
 The driver controls included with the Comfort Kit allow for partial raising / lowering of the rear suspension to give better access for loading and for leveling up.

-Below is the increase in ground clearance at the rear of my motorhome that I can achieve by varying the pressure in the airbags.
+Below is the increase in ground clearance at the rear of my 7.5m Fiat Ducato based motorhome with leaf springs can achieve by varying the pressure in the airbags.

 |Pressure (Bar)||Increase (mm)|